Synthetixio/synthetix/publish/README.md

 ## When adding new synths

-1. First off, add the synth key to the [synths.json](synths.json) file
+1. In the environment folder you are deploying to, add the synth key to the `synths.json` file
-2. Then you'll need to add entries to the [contract-flags.json](contract-flags.json) file with `deploy: true` and make sure the `contract` entry reflects the name of the contract source.
-Whichever other contracts you want to deploy again, you'll need to change `deploy` to `true`, otherwise keep it as `false` and use the existing deployed contract for that environment.
-3. Run `build` if you've changed any source files, if not you can skip that step.
-Then run the `deploy` and `verify` steps.
+2. [Optional] Run `build` if you've changed any source files, if not you can skip this step.
+3. Run `deploy` as usual but add the `--add-new-synths` flag
+4. Run `verify` as usual.

 # Additional functionality